The Return of the Texas Chainsaw Massacre: Home media

 In late 1995, The Return of the Texas Chainsaw Massacre had its first home media release on LaserDisc in Japan.
 Producer Kuhn subsequently had approximately 10,000 VHS tapes produced for North American video store rentals and sales, but the release of these was aborted following Columbia TriStar's acquisition of the film and subsequent re-edit and title change.

 Columbia Tristar Home Video released the film on VHS in the United States on February 24, 1998, before reissuing it in September 1998 for the Halloween season.
 A DVD release from Columbia TriStar followed on July 13, 1999.
 The Columbia Tristar DVD was reissued with new cover artwork in 2003.
 In 2001, Lionsgate, who purchased CFP Distribution shortly after the film's 1997 theatrical run, released the film on DVD in Canada; the Canadian release featured a 94-minute cut of the film.

 In June 2018, Scream Factory announced a forthcoming Collector's Edition Blu-ray, slated for a September 25, 2018 release.
 On July 10, 2018, the horror media website Bloody Disgusting reported that the release had to be delayed due to the proposed artwork, which had originally featured stars Zellweger and McConaughey, whose images were to be removed due to licensing issues.
 The Blu-ray was ultimately released on December 11, 2018.
 It features both the 1997 theatrical cut, as well as the 94-minute director's cut with optional commentary by writer-director Henkel, and several other special features.

 Reception

 Box office

 During the film's original theatrical run beginning in September 1995, it earned $28,235 during its opening weekend across 27 theaters, and went on to gross a total of $44,272 by the conclusion of its theatrical exhibition.
 The 1997 revised version of the film (as Texas Chainsaw Massacre: The Next Generation) earned $53,111 on 23 screens between August 29 and September 1, 1997, ranking number 23 at the U.S. box office.
 After 17 weeks of domestic distribution, the film concluded its second theatrical run with total earnings of $141,626.

 Between its two releases, the film grossed a total of $185,898, rendering it a box-office bomb.
 As of 2025, it is the poorest-performing film in The Texas Chainsaw Massacre franchise.

 Critical response

-The Return of the Texas Chainsaw Massacre received mixed reviews from film critics.
+The Return of the Texas Chainsaw Massacre received mixed to negative reviews from film critics.
+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on 11 critics, indicating "mixed or average" reviews.